MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-deprecated-features.md

 ### Deprecated or Discontinued

 + The **R Productivity Environment** (RPE) IDE for Revolution R Enterprise:
   + The RPE is now defunct.
-We recommend use of R Tools for Visual Studio (RTVS), which provides a more modern and flexible IDE.
+We recommend use of alternative IDEs.
   + These R packages that support the RPE have been removed: `revoIpe`, `pkgXMLBuilder`, `XML`, and `RevoRpeConnector`.

 + `RevoScaleR` changes: